 YOU ARE IN CHARGE OF YOUR LIFE.

-Once I stoped making these excuses and took hold of my own destiny, I saw insane results in achieving my goals.
+Once I stopped making these excuses for myself and took hold of my own destiny, I saw insane results in achieving my goals.

 The power is in your hands.
 Own it.